Mark 9:30-37

 Name ten people who have won the Nobel or Pulitzer prize.

-Name the last half dozen Academy Award winners for best actor and
+Name the last half dozen Academy Award winners for best actor

 actress.